 He is the author of The United Nations and Terrorism.
-Germany, Multilateralism, and Antiterrorism Efforts in the 1970s (Palgrave Macmillan, 2014) which looks, firstly, at the rise of international terrorism as a significant problem for German foreign policy – as well as a major concern for the international community – through the examination of several case studies such as hostage takings, assassinations, and hijackings.
-Secondly, the book assesses the attempts of the UN to cope with the challenges of international terrorism in the 1970s and the leading role that West Germany played in these efforts.
-Dr Blumenau is also co-editor of An International History of Terrorism.
-Western and Non-Western Experiences (Routledge, 2013) and the author of articles in journals such as the Journal of Cold War Studies, Terrorism and Political Violence, Studies in Conflict & Terrorism, and the Journal of Contemporary History.
+Germany, Multilateralism, and Antiterrorism Efforts in the 1970s (Palgrave Macmillan, 2014) which looks at the rise of international terrorism as a significant problem for German foreign policy and for the international community, and assesses the attempts of the UN to cope with the challenges of international terrorism in the 1970s.
+Dr Blumenau is also co-editor of New Perspectives on the End of the Cold War (Routledge,2018) and An International History of Terrorism.
+Western and Non-Western Experiences (Routledge, 2013) as well as the author of articles in journals such as the Journal of Cold War Studies, Terrorism and Political Violence, Studies in Conflict & Terrorism, and the Journal of Contemporary History.

 Editorship of Special Journal Issues

 Special issue of Studies in Conflict & Terrorism on “States and Terrorism: Historical Perspectives”.
 Forthcoming 2020.

 ‘Nationalism, Terrorism, and the State – Historical Perspectives.’ in The Cambridge History of Nationhood and Nationalism.
 Edited by Cathie Carmichael, Matthew D’Auria, and Aviel Roshwald.
 Cambridge University Press, forthcoming 2021.

 ‘Terrorism, History and Rival Disciplines in the Academy.’
 In The Cambridge History of Terrorism.
 Edited by Richard English, Cambridge University Press, forthcoming 2020.